RasmussenLab/pimms/workflows/maxquant/README.md

 > Once you are sure, remote the dryrun flag `-n`.
 Dry runs do not necessarily have to be
 > sent to the queue.

-Alternatively invoked a profile defined from the template before.
+Alternatively invoked a profile defined from a [template](https://github.com/Snakemake-Profiles/pbs-torque).

-Using the profile defined previously, the configuration defined in `config.yaml` and in the `Snakefile` will be used.
+Using the profile, the configuration defined in `config.yaml` and in the `Snakefile` will be used.

 ```